TheMrityunjayPathak/RetailStoreSalesDashboard/README.md

 ## Retail Store Sales Dashboard

-- Hello Everyone, I made this Retail Store Sales Dashboard in Power BI with sample Data of a Store which I collected from Kaggle.
+- Hello Everyone, I made this Retail Store Sales Dashboard in Power BI with sample data of a store which I collected from Kaggle.

 ## Problem Statement